uom-resquant/modelling_book/docs/01-intro.md

 There are multiple ways of getting results in R. Particularly for basic and intermediate-level statistical analysis, many core functions and packages can give you the answer that you are looking for.
 For example, there are a variety of packages that allow you to look at summary statistics using functions defined within those packages.
 You will need to install these packages before you can use them.

 I am only going to introduce one of them here *skimr*.
-It is neat and is maintained by one of my former stats teachers, the criminologist [Elin Waring](https://www.lehman.edu/academics/natural-social-sciences/sociology/Elin-Waring/), an example of kindness and dedication to her students.
+It is neat and is maintained by the criminologist [Elin Waring](https://www.lehman.edu/academics/natural-social-sciences/sociology/Elin-Waring/), an example of kindness and dedication to her students.

 You will need to install it before anything else.
 Use the code you have learnt to do so and then load it.
 I won't be providing you the code for it; by now you should know how to do this.